weisskrispies/Carousel/README.md

 * User sees an error alert when entering the wrong email/password combination.
 * User is taken to the tutorial screens upon entering the correct email/password combination.
 * Optional: When the keyboard is visible, if the user pulls down on the scrollview, it will dismiss the keyboard.
-* Optional: On appear, scale the form up and fade it in.

 *Sign Up*
 * Optional: Tapping in the form reveals the keyboard and shifts the scrollview and "Create a Dropbox" button up.